201411108/201411108/README.md

   * loves to <b>work with other developers</b>
   * is interested in variety of areas

-* Graduate student majoring in computer science, especially software engineering
+* Graduate student majoring in <b>software engineering with machine learning and deep learning</b>(will graduate on Feb, 2022)

 <h3 align="center">Skills</h3>
 <p align="center">